-Sometimes a couple will approach a separation or divorce amicably, meaning there is enough goodwill and honesty and a mutual desire to move forward on the best terms possible.
-There may also be a shared appreciation that it is important to keep costs down, so if this is the case, guided separation may be the best option.
+Sometimes a couple will approach a separation or divorce fairly and equitably, meaning there is enough goodwill and honesty and a mutual desire to move forward on the best terms possible.
+There may also be a shared appreciation that it is important to keep costs down, so if this is the case, Guided Separation™ may be the best option.

-In cases like this, you and your partner can be assisted by separation specialist to:
+In cases like this, you and your partner can be assisted by Guide to:

 - understand your assets and liabilities